jonnonz1/nz-statute-book/acts/public/2013/members-of-parliament-remuneration-and-services-act-2013.md

   (b) international accommodation services in respect of members of Parliament travelling for parliamentary purposes where the costs of those accommodation services are met from the party and member support funding appropriated in respect of the party of the member undertaking the travel and are a charge against the leadership funding allocation (see section 23(3) in respect of these services); and
   (c) accommodation services in respect of the official inter-parliamentary relations programme (see section 34 in respect of these services); and
   (d) international accommodation services in respect of Ministers.
-(3) A determination made under this section is a legislative instrument for the purposes of the Legislation Act 2012, but is not required to be presented to the House of Representatives under section 41 of that Act and is not a disallowable instrument for the purposes of that Act.
+(3) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 18 Procedure for Remuneration Authority's determinations
 (1) Before making a determination under section 17, the Remuneration Authority must—